GTBitsOfGood/angels-among-us/README.md

 ## Onboarding

+### Accounts

+We will be authenticating using Facebook login.
+Create a Facebook account if you do not yet have one.

 ### MongoDB

 Install [MongoDB Community Server](https://www.mongodb.com/docs/manual/administration/install-community/) to host a local instance of MongoDB.
 It may also be helpful to download [MongoDB Compass](https://www.mongodb.com/try/download/compass#compass) to view the state of your database.